 In 1968, while he was in high school, Kristol volunteered to work on the campaign of Hubert Humphrey.
 Four years later, in 1972, Kristol helped organize the Harvard-Radcliffe Students for Sen. Henry "Scoop" Jackson, the hawkish Democrat from Washington and fierce supporter of Israel around whom many neoconservatives organized in the early 1970s in a last-ditch effort to turn the Democratic Party away from the more dovish politics of the McGovernites.
 When Jackson's presidential ambitions were spurned by Democrats, the neoconservative shift to the Republican Party began in earnest.

 By the 1990s, Kristol had become a staple in the Washington political scene.
-With support from Rupert Murdoch, he cofounded with John Podhoretz the Weekly Standard, which quickly became the core publication of so-called second-generation neoconservatives, displacing the role of the Norman Podhoretz-run Commentary.
-Kristol has explained his magazine thusly: "Some not insignificant number of people always assume that the Weekly Standard isn't really published in English, but in code—that its contents are designed to advance a surreptitious political agenda.
+With support from Rupert Murdoch, he and John Podhoretz cofounded the Weekly Standard, which quickly became the core publication of so-called second-generation neoconservatives, displacing the role of the Norman Podhoretz-run Commentary.
+"Some not insignificant number of people always assume that the Weekly Standard isn't really published in English, but in code," Kristol has said of his magazine—"that its contents are designed to advance a surreptitious political agenda.
 The Weekly Standard is a conservative magazine, of course.
 We make no bones about it.
 And ours tends toward a particular kind of conservatism; our pages are its home, we like to think."

-Prior to co-founding PNAC in 1997, Kristol was involved in forming the Project for the Republican Future, an organization that was credited with helping shape the strategy produced the 1994 Republican congressional election victory.
-Such was his stature by 2000 that the Washington Post's Howard Kurtz described Kristol as having "become part of Washington's circulatory system, this half-pol, half-pundit, full-throated advocate with the nice-guy image" who was "wired to nearly all the Republican presidential candidates."
+Prior to co-founding PNAC in 1997, Kristol was involved in forming the Project for the Republican Future, an organization that was credited with helping shape the strategy that produced the 1994 Republican congressional election victory.
+Such was his stature by 2000 that the Washington Post's Howard Kurtz wrote that Kristol had "become part of Washington's circulatory system," describing him as "this half-pol, half-pundit, full-throated advocate with the nice-guy image" who was "wired to nearly all the Republican presidential candidates."

 Kristol's many affiliations illustrate just how tightly woven he is in the fabric of neoconservatism.
-Alongside the numerous groups he has founded, he is a member of the board of advisors for Clifford May's Foundation for Defense of Democracies, sits on the Policy Advisory Board of the Ethics and Public Policy Center, and serves as a trustee for the Manhattan Institute, among other projects.
-Kristol is also a frequent conservative pundit on Fox News and wrote regularly for Time magazine until he began his stint with the New York Times.
+Alongside the numerous groups he has founded, he has sat on the board of advisers of Clifford May's Foundation for Defense of Democracies, the Policy Advisory Board of the Ethics and Public Policy Center, and served as a trustee for the Manhattan Institute, among many other affiliations.
+Kristol is also a frequent conservative pundit on Fox News and has written for such high-profile outlets as Time and the New York Times.